CDS hails Finnish Court verdict on Simon Ekpa

 By Kingsley Omonobi

-Chief of Defence Staff (CDS), General Christopher Musa, has commended the judgment delivered on Monday by the Päijät-Häme District Court in Finland, sentencing Simon Ekpa to six years in prison for terrorism-related offences.
+The Chief of Defence Staff (CDS), General Christopher Gwabin Musa, has welcomed the judgment of the Päijät-Häme District Court in Finland, which on Monday sentenced Simon Ekpa to six years’ imprisonment for terrorism-related offences.

-General Musa described the ruling as a landmark victory in the global effort to combat terrorism and violent extremism, noting that the conviction reinforces the principle that those who incite violence and fund terrorism will be held accountable, regardless of their location.
+General Musa described the ruling as a landmark victory in the global fight against terrorism and violent extremism, stressing that it demonstrates that those who incite violence or fund terrorism will be held accountable, irrespective of their location.

-“The Armed Forces of Nigeria commend the Finnish authorities for their diligence in ensuring justice is served.”
+In a statement by the Director of Defence Information, Brigadier General Tukur Gusau, the CDS said:

-The CDS also extended deep appreciation to Nigerian security, intelligence, law enforcement agencies and diplomats for their unwavering collaboration and painstaking efforts in providing actionable evidence that led to Ekpa’s conviction.
+The CDS also expressed appreciation to Nigerian security, intelligence, and law enforcement agencies, as well as the country’s diplomats, for their collaboration in providing actionable evidence that contributed to Ekpa’s conviction.

-He noted that the success reflects the power of international cooperation and collaboration in addressing transnational threats.
+He noted that the outcome underscores the importance of international cooperation in tackling transnational threats.

-General Musa reaffirmed the Armed Forces’ resolve to continue working with global partners to dismantle terrorist networks and ensure lasting peace and security across Nigeria.
+General Musa reaffirmed the Armed Forces’ resolve to continue working with global partners to dismantle terrorist networks, while assuring Nigerians of sustained efforts to secure peace across the country.

-He called on all Nigerians to remain vigilant and support security agencies in the ongoing fight against insurgency and violent separatist movements.
+He further urged citizens to remain vigilant and support security agencies in the ongoing fight against insurgency and violent separatist movements.

 Disclaimer